Programs & Services

 Adults aged 60 and older, who live alone and do not have family members living within a 60-mile radius, may have a representative of the Chesterfield County Sheriff's Office call or visit them weekly.

-Older adults and disabled adults who live alone or feel isolated may sign up to have volunteers from the Senior Advocate's office call them on a daily or weekly basis to verify their well-being.
+Older adults and disabled adults who live alone or feel isolated may sign up to have volunteers from the Aging & Disability Services office call them on a daily or weekly basis to verify their well-being.
+For more program information.

 Yellow Dot Program